george-gca/bracis_2023_srcaps/pages/introduction.md

 </Footnotes>

 <!--
-the use of digital image is really common in areas like medical diagnostics, remote sensing, surveillance, among others

-However, some of these applications are still inefficient, e.g. due to old sensors still broadly in use, problems during the acquisition process, like lightning conditions

 Today, the use of digital imagery is becoming increasingly common in areas previously dominated by other technologies, such as medical diagnostics, surveillance and monitoring by security cameras and satellites, among others.
 However, some of these applications are still inefficient for their intended use.
 During the acquisition process, image quality can be degraded due to sensor failure, object displacement, inaccurate focus, or poor lighting.
 In addition, older equipment is still widely used, in contrast to the evolution of image display technology, such as screens with higher resolution and pixel density.
 -->